j-hoefner/himeravinn/lyrics.md

 out of the golden cage

 Everyone, we're ready
-you'd better have your lobelies up to temperature by now
+you'd better have your lovelies up to temperature by now
 and
 be wary of the precipice